 |Pregraduation Employment Rate*||60%||60%||49%||46%||58%|

 |Postgraduation (6-month) Employment Rate*||Not Yet Available||88% (74% Response Rate)||88% (78% Response Rate)||85%||79%|

 NDs are licensed in the state of Arizona.
 For information regarding relevant licensing requirements in Arizona, visit the Arizona Naturopathic Physicians Medical Board.

-* For the purpose of this report, employment/employed refers to the total number of people who were gainfully employed/working in the profession or enrolled in continuing education, which accounts for less than 7%.
+* For the purpose of this report, employment/employed refers to the total number of people who were gainfully employed/working in the profession or enrolled in continuing education.
+Those who were enrolled in continuing education account for less than 10%.

 |MSCN Alumni/Career Data||June 2022||December 2021|

 |Postgraduation (6-month) Employment Rate*||94% (81% Response Rate)||91% (82% Response Rate)|